 Accent lights are either recessed or standard spotlights that create focus points on artwork, decorative features, basins or tilework.
 Examples of accent lights are strip lighting, spotlights and adjustable downlights.
 A popular trend in bathroom design is the use of strip lighting or night lights.
 These are recessed accent lights that are designed to emit low level lighting which continually stay lit during the night, to illuminate the path towards, and in, the bathroom.
 They can also be placed behind or under vanity units and mirrors to make a statement focal piece.

 A carefully placed window or skylight will add volumes of daylight to you bathroom.
 Even the smallest window can brighten and open up your room, as well as provide added ventilation.
 Everyone will agree that having access to natural light in bathrooms is ideal.
 Windows and skylights provide ambient bright illumination throughout the day and will also help to reduce power usage.

-Our Tip: Mirrors are highly effective at creating excess bathroom lighting.
-Placed correctly, a mirror will reflect near or opposite a window or light fixture and as such, will enhance and distribute light evenly throughout a bathroom.
+Our Tip: Mirrors are highly effective at the illusion of light and space.
+When placed near or opposite a window or light fitting, a mirror will reflect light and distribute it evenly throughout the bathroom.

 For more information on bathroom lighting design read our article on The 6 Biggest Bathroom Mistakes.